Dr Kim Chaffey

 Being the newest member of the team I joined the clinic at the start of 2015.
 After completing my Certificate 4 in Veterinary Nursing and Certificate in Equine Nursing in late 2014, I was lucky enough to land my first vet nursing job at the Macksville Clinic.
 Becoming a vet nurse was one of the many goals that I aim to achieve during my life and it was great to find a job so close to home.
 I have recently bought a house in Kempsey with my fiancé, and I can’t wait to fill it with a huge variety of animals.
 I have started with Bruce the Oscar and Clarence the kitten.
 You will find me running Puppy Pre-School at our the Macksville Clinic.

-I have recently completed my Certificate 4 in Veterinary Nursing, I grew up on a small farm on the mid north coast with lots of different animals.
+I grew up on a small farm on the mid north coast with lots of different animals.
 I have great love and passion for horses and love to show jump in my spare time.
 I also enjoy spending time with my 3 kids, Noah, Billy and Isla and my partner John on our small hobby farm.
 We have 2 horses Joey and Sunny, a miniature horse Bear, Henry the dog, George the cat, chooks, and our loving and hilarious mini pig Kevin Bacon.